hms-dbmi/chromoscope/python/README.md

 as well as `chromoscope` installed in development mode.
 You can read more about environments in the `hatch` [documentation](https://hatch.pypa.io/latest/environment/).

-You can then launch a Jupyter with:
+You can then launch Jupyter:

 ```sh
 juptyer lab